Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/csharp/intelliprompt.md

 ## Completion List

 [IntelliPrompt completion lists](../../user-interface/intelliprompt/completion-list.md) are used to present end users with a list of accessible members from the code editor's current caret location.
-In many cases, the completion list is triggered by key events such as pressing `Ctrl+Space` or typing a `.` character after an identifier.
+In many cases, the completion list is triggered by key events such as pressing <kbd>Ctrl</kbd>+<kbd>Space</kbd> or typing a `.` character after an identifier.

 There are two types of completion list scenarios when typing in code blocks.
 First is when listing members of something.
 This can occur when typing a `.` character after an identifier.
 The second type is when showing all accessible members based on the current context.
 This can occur when starting to type a new sequence of identifiers.

 When typing a `<` character in documentation comments, a list of appropriate documentation comment tags is displayed.

-In cases where a completion list is triggered via `Ctrl+Space`, if there is a single match for the text that has been typed, it will not show the list but will auto-complete the match.
+In cases where a completion list is triggered via <kbd>Ctrl</kbd>+<kbd>Space</kbd>, if there is a single match for the text that has been typed, it will not show the list but will auto-complete the match.
 This saves the user from having to type the entire identifier/keyword that was matched.

 The completion list features are implemented by the [CSharpCompletionProvider](xref:ActiproSoftware.Text.Languages.CSharp.Implementation.CSharpCompletionProvider) class.